 For Braulio Vázquez, archivist at the General Archive of the Indies in Seville, the world changes mainly for two things.

 "First, the size of the world, that is to say, the Pacific, which we already know its size and the following trips will take it very much into account.
 And, on the other hand, they realize that there are no longer, as was said in medieval chronicles, monstrous beings, or mythological beings, but that everywhere we find the same thing, they are all human beings."

 Europe became aware of the complexity and cultural differences in the world.
 On a geopolitical level, Magellan's trip exacerbated the political and commercial tensions between Spain and Portugal for some years.
 But the consequences of the journey undertaken by the Portuguese explorer must be seen in the long term.

 Trade routes flourished in the second half of the 16th century, as the links Magellan helped establish between Europe and Southeast Asia allowed the movement of people and goods through South America.

-Magellan's mentality, his imagination, and his determination to use globe rather than flat map to understand the world opened up a profusion of new commercial opportunities.
+Magellan's mentality, his imagination, and his determination to use the globe rather than a flat map to understand the world opened up a profusion of new commercial opportunities.